Skip to content

 What makes NowSquare different from a SaaS company?

 SaaS companies rent access to software.
 You pay monthly, your data lives on their servers, and you lose access if you stop paying.
 NowSquare sells software you own.
-The self-hosted products (Reward Loyalty, VoxelSite) ship with full source code, install on your server, and work independently of NowSquare.
-There are no recurring fees, no usage limits tied to a subscription tier, and no vendor lock-in.
+The self-hosted products (Reward Loyalty, InvoiceScript, VoxelBooking, VoxelSite) ship with full source code, install on your server, and keep working independently of NowSquare.
+No subscription is needed to keep running, and there are no usage limits tied to a plan.
+Some products offer an optional paid renewal for continued updates and support; skip it and the installation carries on.
 The business model is closer to buying a tool than subscribing to a service.
-Stampify is the exception; it operates as a service.
-The self-hosted philosophy defines NowSquare's approach.
+Stampify is the exception, and runs as a hosted service.

 What are the best self-hosted business tools?

 The best self-hosted business tools depend on the need.
 For customer loyalty and rewards, Reward Loyalty by NowSquare is a self-hosted, white-label platform supporting points, stamps, tiers, and coupons.
+For invoicing, InvoiceScript keeps invoice data on your own server.
+For bookings, VoxelBooking is a self-hosted scheduling system.
 For AI website generation, VoxelSite generates production-ready Tailwind CSS 4 websites you install on your server.
 For project management, tools like Plane and Taiga offer self-hosted alternatives.
 For CRM, SuiteCRM and EspoCRM are self-hosted options.
 For analytics, Matomo and Plausible have self-hosted editions.
 The key evaluation criteria for any self-hosted tool: source code access, data portability, documentation quality, and one-time vs. recurring pricing.

 What self-hosted alternatives exist for loyalty software?

-Reward Loyalty by NowSquare is one of the few fully self-hosted customer loyalty platforms available.
+Reward Loyalty by NowSquare is one of the few fully self-hosted customer loyalty platforms still sold as a product.
 Most loyalty platforms (Smile.io, LoyaltyLion, Talon.One, Antavo, Zinrelo) are SaaS-only and keep the core infrastructure outside your business.
-Open Loyalty offers an open-source option but requires significant development effort.
-Reward Loyalty differentiates by being a complete, installable product with white-label multi-tenant architecture.
-One installation serves unlimited brands, making it particularly attractive for marketing agencies.
+Open Loyalty was for years the open-source answer; its own FAQ now states that it is Software as a Service, and its pricing is quoted per active member on request (checked August 2026).
+That leaves very little between "rent it" and "build it yourself".
+Reward Loyalty sits in that gap: a complete, installable product with white-label multi-tenant architecture, where one installation serves unlimited brands.
+Where a SaaS platform genuinely wins: it runs itself, and you never touch a server.

 What self-hosted alternatives exist for website builders?